Rromulus/DigiVet_audio/README.md

 ;14th line replacement
 exten => kasadaka,n,Vxml,(http://127.0.0.1/DigiVet/En/welcome.xml)

-Save and exit the file by using \textit{ctrl + X}, then \textit{Ctrl + Y}, followed by \textit{ENTER}.
+Save and exit the file by using ctrl + X, then Ctrl + Y, followed by ENTER.
 Since the Asterisk file has been adjusted, we should now reboot the system.
-This can either be done manually or by typing the \textit{sudo reboot} command in the Terminal.
+This can either be done manually or by typing the sudo reboot command in the Terminal.

 ## Calling DigiVet
 Once the system has rebooted itself, log in and use the Applications Menu to navigate to the softphone called Linphone.
-This is located under Internet \textgreater  Linphone.
-The softphone will open with the appropriate SIP already entered, namely: \textless sip:kasadaka@127.0.0.1\textgreater.
+This is located under Internet >  Linphone.
+The softphone will open with the appropriate SIP already entered, namely:  <sip:kasadaka@127.0.0.1>.
 Dial this number and the system should internally call DigiVet.

 Of course a dongle can also be used to call DigiVet.
 Insert the dongle containing a simblock-free SIM-card and dial the phone number belonging to the SIM-card to access DigiVet.